Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 When do I enroll in Medicare Part A?

-Individuals who are not automatically enrolled in Medicare Part A have a seven-month window of time to enroll, beginning three months prior to the month they turn 65.
+Individuals eligible for Medicare because of their work history and age who are not automatically enrolled in Medicare Part A have a seven-month window of time to enroll, beginning three months prior to the month they turn 65 and continuing for three months after their birthday month.
+This is called the Initial Enrollment Period.

-If you’re not eligible for premium-free Medicare Part A and you delay your enrollment until after the seven-month window surrounding your 65th birthday, you’ll be subject to additional premiums for Part A and will likely need to wait until the General Enrollment Period to sign up.
-(Most people are eligible for premium-free Part A, but if you or your spouse haven’t paid at least ten years of payroll taxes, you’d have to pay for Medicare Part A; if you’re qualifying for premium-free Medicare based on your spouse’s work record, your spouse has to be at least 62 years old.)
+If you’re not eligible for premium-free Medicare Part A and you delay your enrollment until after Initial Enrollment Period, you’ll be subject to additional premiums for Part A and will likely need to wait until the General Enrollment Period to sign up.8 (Most people are eligible for premium-free Part A,1 but if you or your spouse haven’t paid at least ten years of payroll taxes, you’d have to pay for Medicare Part A. To qualify for premium-free Medicare based on your spouse’s work record, your spouse must be at least 62 years old.)7

 What does Medicare Part A cost?

 How much you pay for Medicare Part A coverage depends on your work history.
-If you or your spouse worked and paid into Medicare through payroll taxes for 10 or more years, you pay nothing each month for Part A (if you’re qualifying based on your spouse’s work record, your spouse must be at least 62 years old — if not, you have to pay for Medicare Part A even if your spouse paid payroll taxes for 10+ years).
+If you or your spouse worked and paid into Medicare through payroll taxes for at least 40 quarters (10 or more years), you pay nothing each month for Medicare Part A. (If you’re qualifying based on your spouse’s work record, your spouse must be at least 62 years old.7 If not, you have to pay for Medicare Part A even if your spouse paid payroll taxes for 10+ years).

-There are some requirements to be aware of in terms of the length of the marriage if you’re enrolling based on your spouse’s work history.
-Also, since the Defense of Marriage Act was ruled unconstitutional in 2013, the Social Security Administration has begun processing premium-free Medicare A enrollments based on the work history of enrollees’ same-sex partners.
+There are some requirements to be aware of in terms of the length of the marriage if you’re enrolling based on your spouse’s work history.9 Also, since the Defense of Marriage Act was ruled unconstitutional in 2013, the Social Security Administration has processed premium-free Medicare A enrollments based on the work history of enrollees’ same-sex partners.10

-If you or your spouse worked and paid into Medicare for between 7.5 and 10 years, you’ll pay $278 a month for Medicare Part A in 2023.
-If the work history was less than 7.5 years, the premium is $506 a month.
-These amounts tend to increase modestly each year.
+If you or your spouse worked and paid into Medicare for between 7.5 and 10 years, you’ll pay $285 a month for Medicare Part A in 2025.11 If the work history was less than 7.5 years, the premium is $518 a month in 2025.
+These amounts generally increase modestly each year, as was the case for 2025.
+The 2026 amounts had not yet been finalized by CMS as of mid-October 2025.

 Who doesn't have to pay a premium for Medicare Part A?

-If you are 65 and you or your spouse has paid Medicare taxes for at least 10 years, you don’t pay a premium for Part A.
+If you are 65 and you or your spouse has paid Medicare taxes for at least 10 years, you don’t pay a premium for Part A.12

 You may also not have to pay the premium: